 11. TOXICOLOGICAL INFORMATION

 SYMPTOMS OF EXPOSURE BY ROUTE OF EXPOSURE: The health hazard information provided below is pertinent to medical employees handling this product in an occupational setting.
-This product is designed for application on the skin.
 The following paragraphs describe the symptoms of exposure by route of exposure.